Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

-The evolution of the level spacing distribution from \eqref{eq:spacRMT} to \eqref{eq:spacPS} at the crossover between ETH and MBL regimes in the disordered XXZ spin chain has been studied in a number of works \cite{Chavda14, Serbyn16, Bertrand16, Buijsman18, Sierant19level, Kjall18}.
+The evolution of the level spacing distribution from \eqref{eq:spacRMT} to \eqref{eq:spacPS} at the crossover between ETH and MBL regimes in the disordered XXZ spin-1/2 chain has been studied in a number of works \cite{Chavda14, Serbyn16, Bertrand16, Buijsman18, Sierant19level, Kjall18}.
 Consistently with the trends visible in the results for the average gap ratio, the level spacing distribution changes significantly with system size $L$ at a fixed disorder strength $W$~\cite{Sierant20model}.
 Moreover, to extract the level spacing distribution from eigenvalues of a many-body system, one has to perform a procedure of the so-called unfolding, which fixes the density of energy levels to unity.
-The unfolding procedure is not uniquely defined and may be performed in several distinct ways~\cite{Gomez02, Berkovits21}, which may lead to misleading results.
-For that reason, the analysis of average gap ratio \eqref{eq:er} is simpler and more commonly employed.
+The unfolding procedure is not uniquely defined and may be performed in several distinct ways~\cite{Gomez02, Berkovits21}, which may lead to misleading results, i.e., the probes of quantum chaotic behavior, especially related to long-range spectral statistics, may strongly depend on the employed unfolding procedure~\cite{Gomez02}.
+For that reason, the analysis of the average gap ratio \eqref{eq:er} is simpler and more commonly employed.

 Higher order spacing ratios are tools to assess properties of level statistics at larger energy scales, or equivalently, at time scales smaller than $t_H$.
 One possible definition (among several conventions~\cite{Harshini18, Kota18, Bhosale19,Rao20higher-order,Corps21long-range}) of the spacing ratio of order $k$ reads